Tips for starting a new job

 It is easy to get frustrated by your dependence on others in a new job so you need to be patient with yourself.
 It might take 6 months before you know enough about the organisation to be really effective.
-Like wise if you don’t like the job after a few days be patient, your team are also trying to get used to having you around.
+Likewise if you don’t like the job after a few days be patient, your team are also trying to get used to having you around.
 Some jobs might need you up and running within days so you do need to perform and as soon as you can.
 However, it is better to take a bit of time and make a few little mistakes along the way than rush in and make huge mistakes.

 Honour the past

-If you are a manager then you might well have been hired to bring in new ideas and set a fresh direction and that should re-energise your team.
-However, find out what has worked and what hasn’t and involve your new team in the reasons behind any change and involve them in planning for, change.
+If you are a manager then you might well have been hired to bring in new ideas and set a fresh direction and that could re-energise your team.
+However, find out what has worked and what hasn’t before and involve your new team in the reasons behind any change and involve them in planning for, change.
 You are setting yourself up to fail if you start to make changes without consultation or support from those around you.
 A boss sets the strategy but everyone else must then execute that strategy.
 You don’t want saboteurs and naysayers around you.